Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 Construction on the first prototype began in 2014 and its roll-out ceremony was held in November 2017.
-The prototype aircraft performed its maiden flight in January.
+The prototype aircraft performed its maiden flight in January 2018.
+The ground tests for the aircraft were performed in May 2018.
+Ilyushin also conducted flight tests for the IL-78M-90A convertible refuelling aircraft in 2019.

 The Il-78M-90A aerial refuelling aircraft is 46.6m-long, 14.76m-high, and has a maximum take-off weight (MTOW) of 220t.
 Its payload capacity has been increased to transport large volumes of fuel.